caothanh02/Beats-by-Dr-Dre-Data-Analyst/README.md

 - From customer feedback, propose product improvements to enhance customer satisfaction.

 - Recommend marketing activities to help the product reach a wider audience.

+The dataset consists of customer reviews for 11 different portable Bluetooth speaker products available on Amazon, including the Beats Pill.
+These speakers come from leading brands known to be major competitors of Beats, such as JBL, Bose, Sony, W-King, and Tribit.
+All the products have the same price range and key features such as portability, Bluetooth connectivity, battery capacity, and weight.
+The raw data was collected on September 4th, 2024, using the oxlab.io website.